Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_01/step_01.md

 Value at the end of task 23.45
 ```

-In this code, you can see how to create qnd submit scenarios, retrieve data nodes from,
+In this code, you can see how to create and submit scenarios, retrieve data nodes,
 read and write data.
 Many other functions are described in the manuals, in particular in the
 [taipy](../../../../manuals/reference/pkg_taipy.md),
 [scenario](https://docs.taipy.io/en/develop/manuals/core/entities/scenario-cycle-mgt/) and